The adventure begins

 Drive in the Sky

-It took us less then 5 minutes to get to the tunnel, and luckily there was no traffic.
+Shenandoah National Park has several entrances.
+We took the Thornton Gap entrance, the one close to Luray, and started our journey south.
+In the welcome center, as we entered the park, we found out that there is a tunnel just south of the entrance that is only 12’8” high.
+We did not know if we are going to make it…It took us less then 5 minutes to get to the tunnel, and luckily there was no traffic.
 Patti (My wife) stepped out as I approached the tunnel driving in the middle of the road.
-The tunnel is arch shaped so the Tunnel in the parkhighest clearance we can get is by driving in the middle.
+The tunnel is arch shaped so the highest clearance we can get is by driving in the middle.
 We barely made it, but we did.
 So Patti jumped back in and we drove the whole tunnel in the middle.
 We were very lucky since no car came from the opposite direction all the way to the other side.

 We felt lucky (Like Google says) and continued our slow drive though the park.
 I wish I could describe in words the deep strong felling that you have when you look at those views around you.
 Even at that time of the year the fall colors still ruled the mountains, and the range of green yellow orange red and brown created an amazing background to the valleys below.

-Most people enjoy the park simply by driving through and stopping at the side SkylineDrive_BlueRidgePkwy_0499overview bays.
+Most people enjoy the park simply by driving through and stopping at the side overview bays.
 We decided to take one short hike to one of the waterfalls not too far from the road.
 I think it said on the park map that each way is around 2 miles.
 We parked out truck (there is enough room to park even with the RV) and started walking down on the trail.
 The way down was very steep, but as you go down and down you think – hmm, I need to climb it back.
 And after a while you think it must be almost there.
 I am not going to turn around here for nothing, after this long of a way.
 After very looooong 2 miles we got to the falls.
 The falls were beautiful and had clear water, so clear you could see every rock on the bottom and every fish in the pond.
 We took some nice pictures, rested a little and started the climb back.
 I am sure someone moved the trail in the mountain, because the way up was at least twice as long. but we made it, and we were happy we did.

 From Skyline Drive to Blue Ridge Parkway

 As we drove out of the park, the same road continues through the mountain tops and you can enjoy the same views all the way down.
-Only the road name changes on the way.
+Only the road name changes on the way.I think that in that case, pictures are better than of words (as they say) so here is just a handful pictures from the drive.

 No comments: